Linux Foundation Celebrates Microsoft's GitHub Acquisition - Slashdot

 It's over folks.
 There are no more garages.

-MS and LinkedIn will datamine GitHub (Score:2)
+MS and LinkedIn will datamine GitHub (Score:3)

+They will harvest Githib looking for patent infringements and and use that information to enrich their lawyers.

 Upcoming "improvements" to GitHub by MicroSoft (Score:5, Interesting)